Books to Read

 A 23 year old woman presented with an illness that emerged over the past year.
 She described a history of hay fever in her teens with spring nose congestion and sneezing.
 She had positive skin reactions to dust and pollens but not foods.
 In the past year, she had developed continuous nose and sinus congestion which did not improve with antihistamines.
 She stated that she used to have surplus energy but now had difficulty completing ordinary activities.
 She was aware of food reactivity and noted that ice cream and chocolate triggered flushing, increased throat mucus and bloating.
 She was tired through the day and had episodes of extreme fatigue, often an hour after eating.
 She required extra sleep and had stopped most physical activities.
 On her worst days, she ached and felt stiff..."
 I feel 80 years old".
 Her face was flushed, beet-red, and often broke out in a pimply rash.
 She had daily headaches, and 2-3 days per week, the pain became increasingly severe with throbbing, nausea, blurring of vision, and mental fogginess or confusion which lasted several hours.

-fruit, and some meat.
-She drank 3 cups of coffee, occasional wine, and treated herself
+cheese, fruit, and some meat.
+She drank 3 cups of coffee, occasional wine,

-had food allergy.
-Despite her dramatic improvement on the program, she continued to
+Despite her dramatic improvement on the program, she continued to complain

 Depression, Abdominal Pain, Dizziness